-A DOE/NNSA FFRDC is eligible to apply for funding under this FOA if its cognizant Contracting Officer provides written authorization and this authorization is submitted with the application.
+A DOE/NNSA FFRDC is eligible to apply for funding as a prime or subrecipient for Topic Area 2 and only as a subrecipient for Topic Areas 1 and 3.
+A DOE/NNSA FFRDC is only eligible to apply under this FOA if its cognizant Contracting Officer provides written authorization and this authorization is submitted with the application.
 If a DOE/NNSA FFRDC is selected for award, the proposed work will be authorized under the DOE work authorization process and performed under the laboratory's Management and Operating (M&O) contract.